thomasekyle/Listi/readme.md

     php artisan db:seed

 <p>Default account will be webadmin@listi.us.
 Password is pleasechangeme</p>
-<p>You will get a default post, and blog details.
+<p>You will get some default listiing, and company details.
 You can change these as necessary.</p>

 ## Bugs